 Our potential alternative third-party options for the formulation and aseptic filling services that are presently being performed by Norbrook are narrowed considerably because our product cannot be formulated or filled in a facility that also processes traditional antibiotics (i.e., beta lactams).
-Consequently, we have decided to perform these services internally (see discussion of PROJECT D above).
-We are investing in the installation of equipment to produce DP at our own DP formulation and aseptic filling facility at 33 Caddie Lane.
-We began initial equipment installation during the first quarter of 2022.
-Subject to the timing of our installation and validation work, we anticipate FDA approval of this facility (which is a requirement for commercial manufacturing) during 2025, allowing for two six-month review cycles.
+During the first quarter of 2022, we initiated an investment in the installation of equipment to produce

+DP at our own facility at 33 Caddie Lane.
+Given the loss in gross margin during the first nine months of 2023 caused by the slowdown in production output that was necessary to remediate the production contamination events, we have decided to defer the completion of this investment for the time being.
+Subject to the timing of our installation and validation work, we anticipate FDA approval of this facility (which is a requirement for commercial manufacturing) at least two years from when this project is restarted allowing for two six-month review cycles.
 This will be a post-approval submission.
 This new facility will be subject to FDA inspection and approval and will have enough formulation and aseptic filling capacity to exceed the expected production capacity of our DS facility, which is at least \$10 million in annual sales.
 This production capacity estimate is based on our assumptions as to product pricing and does not yet reflect inventory build strategies in advance of product approval or ongoing yield improvement initiatives.
 Establishing our own DP formulation and aseptic filling capability provides us with the longer-term advantage of controlling the manufacturing process for Re-Tain® in one facility, thereby potentially reducing our manufacturing costs and eliminating international cold chain shipping logistics and costs.
 The DP formulation and aseptic filling operation will be located in existing facility space that we had intended to utilize to double our DS production capacity if warranted by sales volumes following market launch.
 As a result, we would need to explore alternative strategies (in parallel with ongoing DS yield improvement initiatives) to expand our DS production capacity.
 This integrated manufacturing capability for Re-Tain® will substantially reduce our dependence on third parties.
 Upon completion of our formulation and aseptic filling facility, the only significant third-party input for Re-Tain® will be the DP syringes.
 It is anticipated that Hubert De Backer of Belgium (HDB) will supply these syringes in accordance with purchase orders that we submit.
 HDB is a syringe supplier for many of the largest participants in the human and veterinary medical industries, and with whom Norbrook presently works.
 Based on HDB's performance history and reputation in the industry, we are confident that HDB will be a dependable supplier of syringes in the quantity and of the quality needed for Re-Tain®.